 Ed Peters, distinguished canonist, posted at his blog, In The Light Of The Law, about the upcoming autumn Synod on the family.
 He has no combox over there, but you should visit his place.
 I suggest a careful reading of … Continue reading

 My friend Fr.
 Gerald Murray has a fine piece at The Catholic Thing about His Eminence Walter Card.
 Kasper’s odd proposals about the divorced and remarried, his notion that they can be, in their adulterous relations, tolerated but not accepted at … Continue reading

-If a person is remarried with children and cannot get an annulment on their first marriage do they have to divorce before they can receive communion?
+From a reader: If a person is remarried with children and cannot get an annulment on their first marriage do they have to divorce before they can receive communion?
 Does not receiving communion mean a persons eternal life is in jeopardy?
-Is it better … Continue reading
+Is it … Continue reading

 From a reader… QUAERITUR: Father, I receive communion on the tongue while kneeling.
 Recently, a priest has begun to make an issue that while I am already in the position for communion with my mouth open and tongue out, he … Continue reading